 - Place cleaned/trimmed skinless chicken in large bowl or casserole dish.

-- Add your olives and onion slices around the chicken and lemon slices on top of each chicken.
+- Add the olives around the chicken and lemon slices on top of each piece of chicken.

-- Bake/Roast for 20-25 minutes, checking internal temperature at 20 minutes to see progress.
-If you are using thick chicken breast, you might have to bake longer.
+- Bake/Roast for 25 -30 minutes or until internal temperature reaches 165°, checking internal temperature at 20 minutes to see progress.
+If using thick chicken breast, may have to cook longer.

 - Broil last 2-3 minutes to create a crispy outside on the chicken and lemon slices on top.

-- Remove and let cool for a few minutes before touching chicken after broiling.
+- Remove and let sit for 8-10 minutes before serving.

-- Serve baked chicken with the marinade and garnish with sage leaves.
+- Optional – Brush baked chicken with the reserved marinade

 Oh, final tid bits.

 Research has shown that burning sage removes a whopping 94% of harmful bacteria in the air.
 It’s called smudging.
 Have you heard of this?
 Haha I dare not attempt it yet, but it does sound enticing for Spring Cleaning.
 Haha!

 Hi!
 This looks great.
 Would you use boneless or bone-in chicken?

 I think I used boneless for this recipe.
 Either way, I think boneless works best!
 And you get more meat. 😉

 I was wondering if I could make this marinade ahead of time and freeze for future use.
 I have a ton of fresh sage from the garden and this recipe sound wonderful